2020-Spring-Cohort/clicking-calamity-hnakodkar/README.md

       - [ ] Displays the amount of _Clicking Companions_ purchased.
       - [ ] Provides a button to purchase _Clicking Companions_.
       - [ ] Button is disabled when you do not have enough clicks to buy a _Clicking Companion_.
-    - [ ] Create a section on the page that interacts with the _'Collective Culmination Compounder'_.
+    - [ ] Create a section on the page that interacts with the _'Collective Culmination Multiplier'_.
-      - [ ] Displays the amount of _Collective Culmination Compounder_ purchased.
+      - [ ] Displays the amount of _Collective Culmination Multiplier_ purchased.
-      - [ ] Provides a button to purchase _Collective Culmination Compounder_.
+      - [ ] Provides a button to purchase _Collective Culmination Multiplier_.
-      - [ ] Button is disabled when you do not have enough clicks to buy a _Collective Culmination Compounder_.
+      - [ ] Button is disabled when you do not have enough clicks to buy a _Collective Culmination Multiplier_.
 - [ ] Have a function that returns the click count.
 - [ ] You must implement a feature called _'Clicking Companions'_.
     - [ ] _Clicking Companions_ are bought with clicks from your click total.